Ritual as Urban Infrastructure

 Luang Prabang remains a heritage city not because it is photographed, but because it is lived.

-The future of Luang Prabang therefore depends not only on development strategies or promotion campaigns, but on a deeper form of awareness:
+The future of Luang Prabang therefore depends not only on development strategies or promotional campaigns but on a deeper form of awareness:

 and to approach it through diplomacy, respect, and shared responsibility.

-Because the most sustainable form of preservation is not control.
+Because sustainable preservation does not emerge from control.

 And the most enduring protection of culture is not restriction.